gruntwork-io/docs/_docs-sources/refarch/usage/maintain-your-refarch/undeploying.md

 :::

 Once all the resources for an environment have been destroyed, you can remove the state objects managed by `terragrunt`.
-The reference architecture manages state for each environment in an S3 bucket in each environment's AWS account.
+The Reference Architecture manages state for each environment in an S3 bucket in each environment's AWS account.
 Additionally, to prevent concurrent access to the state, it also utilizes a DynamoDB table to manage locks.

 To delete the state objects, login to the console and look for the S3 bucket in the environment you wish to undeploy.
 It